adbreeker/Studies-PG-Public/Information Society Technologies/Project/GDD.md

 4. **White Player UI:**
     - Timer
     - Draw and Resign button
-5. **Footer:** with name and version of used model, number of prompts (updated with each request), year, @adbreeker linking to github.com/adbreeker
+5. **Footer:** with information in rows as follows:
+    - AI model name and version used
+    - Number of prompts and tokens used (only for manual updating at the end)
+    - @adbreeker (linked to github.com/adbreeker) and current year (2026)

+**Draw** requests should open an additional UI (announcing who is proposing and who is answering) to "Accept" or "Refuse" the draw.

+Only one special state (Win, Draw, Draw proposal, or Resign) should be displayed at a time.
+All of these announcements should be centered relative to the Board, not the entire game window.

 ### Course of the game
 Launching the application should open game window with UI on the left and set chess board with pieces on the right (as described in § Setup and § Visuals).